WordPress is an open source content management system (CMS) that has been available since 2003.

 Joomla

-When people think of content management systems, Joomla is one that springs to find right alongside WordPress.
-Joomla is the second most popular CMS, and powers approximately 3% of all the websites on the internet!
+Joomla is the second most popular CMS and powers approximately 3% of all the websites on the internet!

 Key features

 Just like WordPress, Joomla is a free and open-source CMS platform.
-This means you can build a website without paying a penny.
 If you want your website to be found on the internet though, then you’ll need to invest in a domain and some sort of web hosting.

 Pros: